Skip to main content

 • Ask the tax collector about a payment plan: This will not replace an exemption, but it can buy time.

 • Check utility-side senior discounts too: East Providence has a separate senior water-bill form, and Warwick posts senior water-related forms on its website.
+Our utility bill help guide can help with other household bills.

 • Get benefits screening: The Office of Healthy Aging can also point you to SNAP, Medicaid, heating help, and other support that protects housing stability.